How to Hire a Magician for Your Fair or Festival

 Audience participation — pulls the crowd directly into the show

-Comedy — keeps energy high and appeals to every age group
+Comedy — keeps energy high across every age group

 A single-format act loses audience attention quickly in a fair environment.
 Variety is what keeps seats filled from the first show to the last.